ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

   <figcaption>Near lower Bhurjgali</figcaption>
 </figure>

-From here onwards, this trail merges to the trail coming from Chopta.
+From here onwards, this trail merges in a trail coming from Chopta.
 In fact Chopta was about a km from here.
 There was a shop nearby where we left our rucksacks and had some tea.
 Soon we left for Tungnath and Chandrashila.